huggingface/tokenizers/docs/source/quicktour.rst

     tokenizer.train(trainer, files)

 This should only take a few seconds to train our tokenizer on the full wikitext dataset!
-Once this is done, we need to save the model and reinstantiate it with the unkown token, or this token won't be used.
+Once this is done, we need to save the model and reinstantiate it with the unknown token, or this token won't be used.
 This will be simplified in a further release, to let you set the :obj:`unk_token` when first instantiating the model.